cacttus/VulkanGame/README.md

 # VulkanGame
-This is a game demo utilizing the SDL2 Vulkan API.
+A demo game engine which uses the SDL2 Vulkan API.

 # Building
 ### Visual Studio - Windows